Social Science (SOCS-SHU)

 Repeatable for additional credit: No

-• SB Crse Attr: NYU Shanghai: Social Science Methods Course
+• Shanghai Curriculum Attributes: Social Science Methods Course

 SOCS-SHU 326 Poverty and Inequality Around the Globe (4 Credits)

 This seminar examines the causes and consequences of poverty and rising inequality around the globe.
 Students will study the ways in which poverty and inequality are shaped by multifaceted contexts; understand the theories underlying strategies and programs which address key poverty and inequality issues faced by many developed, developing and least developed countries; and learn about different countries' experiences addressing their own poverty and inequality issues.
-We consider philosophies of global justice and the ethics of global citizenship, and students are expected to critically reflect upon their own engagements with poverty relief activities and aspirations for social changes.
 Students should be prepared to tackle advanced social science readings, analysis, and writing.
 Prerequisite: Sophomore standing or above.
 Fulfillment: Social Science Focus Political Economy/Sociology 300 level.

 Grading: Ugrd Shanghai Graded